photoprism/photoprism-docs/docs/getting-started/faq.md

 ### I'm having issues understanding the difference between the import and originals folders? ###

-Import is a temporary folder from which you can move or copy files to *originals* in a structured way that avoids duplicates.
+You may optionally mount an *import* folder from which files can be transferred to the *originals* folder in a structured way that avoids duplicates.
+Imported files receive a canonical filename and will be organized by year and month.

-Most users with existing collections will want to index their *originals* folder without import, so that existing file and directory names don't change.
-On the other hand, importing may be more efficient when adding files as you don't need to re-index *originals*.
+Most users with existing photo libraries will want to index their *originals* folder directly without importing files, leaving the existing file and folder names unchanged.
+On the other hand importing is an efficient way to add files, since PhotoPrism doesn't have to search your *originals* folder to find added files.

 ### What exactly does the read-only mode? ###